 If a loan doesn’t meet guidelines after it is sold and an audit is done, the lender must buy back the loan.
 Not good!!
 This hopefully explains some of the frustration the bank may make you go thru to get a home mortgage.
 They are checking and double checking that the loan fits the criteria and that anybody down the line can pick the file and see it is compliant.

-A Little More About Your Mortgage Credit Score And Buying Your First Home
+More About Your Mortgage Credit Score And Buying Your First Home

-When applying for a mortgage your mortgage officer will hopefully pull a tri-merge credit report.
+When applying for your first bank mortgage your mortgage officer will hopefully pull a tri-merge credit report.
 This credit report is specifically for the mortgage industry and defined by the algorithm used in determining your credit.
 Your credit score can actually be quite different with a mortgage tri-merge credit report than for a car loan or other lines of credit.

 It is called a tri-merge as credit is pulled from 3 credit reporting agencies, Equifax, Experian and TransUnion.
 Each company will give a credit score.
 Sometimes they are all close other times there can be a wide swing depending on how they are reporting different lines of credit.

-The middle credit score is what will be used though out the process.
+The middle credit score is what will be used throughout the process.
 If there are two borrowers the lowest middle credit score will be used.

 It is important to immediately check your credit report for errors…. it happens, more than you think.